A Confidence-based Acquisition Model for Self-supervised Active Learning and Label Correction: Experiments

 \subsection{Dialogue Belief Tracking Task}

-In task-oriented dialogue, the dialogue ontology $\mathcal{O}$ contains a set of $M$ \texttt{domain-slot} pairs $\{s^1,s^2,...,s^M\}$ and a set of plausible values $\mathcal{V}_{s^m}$ for each $s^m$.
-The goal of the dialogue belief tracker is to infer the user's intention for each $s_m$ by predicting a probability distribution over the plausible values.
-Notably, each set of plausible values, $\mathcal{V}_{s^m}$, includes the \texttt{not\_mentioned} value, indicating that a specific \texttt{domain-slot} pair is not part of the user's goal.
-This allows for computing the model's confidence for slots not present in the goal.
+In task-oriented dialogue, the dialogue ontology $\mathcal{O}$ contains a set of $M$ \texttt{domain-slot} pairs $\{s^1,s^2,\ldots,s^M\}$ and a set of plausible values $\mathcal{V}_{s^m}$ for each $s^m$.
+The goal of the dialogue belief tracker is to infer the user's preference for each $s^m$ by predicting a probability distribution over the plausible values.
+Notably, each set of plausible values, $\mathcal{V}_{s^m}$, includes the \texttt{not\_mentioned} value, indicating that a specific \texttt{domain-slot} pair is not part of the user's goal~\citep{feng-etal-2024-infusing,geishauser2024openhorizen}.
+This allows for computing the model's confidence for slots not present in the user's preference.